JYRuan1231/NCTU_Visual_Recognition_HW2/README.md

 ### Traning and Testing model
 First, this Faster R-CNN applies Efficient-Net-b4 as a backbone to extract features.\
-If you want to use this network for training, you must generate a compliant dataset.
+If you want to use this network for training, you must generate a compliant dataset.\
+Alternatively, my model can be loaded: https://drive.google.com/file/d/1GGAenPYp37zOxMEiZeRYLV5y_oCDHECY/view?usp=sharing

 Before generating the data, Upload  the training images to `/data/train` and the test data to `/data/train`.\
 Make sure you have the mat file(default name: **digitStruct.mat**) in the `/data/train` folder.